JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `getRecoveryRolesCount.call()`

-Returns the number of recovery roles.
+Get the total number of users that are assigned a colony recovery role.

 **Returns**